 What is Mexican Corn (or Elotes)

 But first, Mexican Grilled Corn, known as Elotes.
-In Mexico you can buy this on the street from vendors much in the way you can get a hot dog or soft pretzel here in New York City.
+This is also called Mexican Street Corn, because In Mexico you can buy this on the street from vendors much in the way you can get a hot dog or soft pretzel here in New York City.
 This is what I’ve been told and honestly it’s one of the reasons Mexico is climbing higher on my bucket list (I went a long time ago, but somehow no one seemed to be be selling corn where I was, which I now feel bad about).
 The sellers/cooks grill up ears of corn, then slather them with a spicy, creamy, cheese mayonnaise mixture, and sprinkle over a bit more cheese.